TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 1/Deuteronomy 1.6.md

 ---

-Jehovah our God spake unto us in Horeb, saying, Ye have dwelt long enough in this mountain:
+"Yahweh our God spoke to us in Horeb, saying, You have lived long enough in this mountain: